nguyenquanltdd/Sky-loyalty-framework/doc/userguide/customers/client/activation/index.rst

 - **Activation code**

-  when account activation method is selected to SMS.
-Activation code will be sent to his phone number provided in the form
+  *when account activation method is selected to SMS.
+Activation code will be sent to his phone number provided in the form*

 - **Activation link**

-  when account activation method is selected to E-mail.
-Link will be sent to his e-mail address provided in the form.
+  *when account activation method is selected to E-mail.
+Link will be sent to his e-mail address provided in the form*

 .. note::